agile-ts/documentation/docs/packages/core/features/state/Properties.md

 ## `value`

-The current `value` of the State.
+Provides the current `value` of the State.
 ```ts {2}
 const MY_STATE = App.createState(123);
 MY_STATE.key; // Returns '123'
 ```
-Besides, accessing the `value`, we can also assign a new `value` through this property to the State.
+Besides accessing the `value`, we can also assign a new `value` using this property.
 ```ts {1}
 MY_STATE.value = 9999;
 MY_STATE.value; // Returns '9999'